This post may contain affiliate links. See our affiliate disclaimer here.

 Completely fill the rest of your fresh water tank with potable water.
 After filling the tank with water, turn on all faucets in the kitchen and bathroom and run water until you smell bleach.
 This will ensure that all fresh water lines are sanitized.

 Let the cleaning solution sit in the tank a minimum of four hours.
 Letting the solution sit for eight hours is ideal.
 Sanitizing tanks before bed and allowing the solution to sit overnight is a good option for RVers who want to sanitize the fresh water tank while camping.

 Completely drain the fresh water tank.
 Then, completely refill and drain again.
 Repeat this process until you no longer smell bleach.
 It will usually take three to four rounds of flushing.

-Your RV tank is now clean!
-To learn about properly maintaining your tanks, see our complete guide to RV holding tanks.
+- To learn more about maintaining your RV tanks, check out our beginner’s guide to RV holding tanks.